ecidentity/integration-documentation/README.md

 # 1. Introduction

-Third party interface offers the entry point to ECiD main use cases, i.e. authentication and signing.
+External API interface offers the entry point to ECiD main use cases, i.e. authentication and signing.
 The interface is to be used by all parties who wish consume ECiD services, i.e. ask end users to perform authorization and/or signing requests.

 ## 1.1.
 Terminology